 The Dean of Students Office serves as an advocate for students' growth and learning by empowering students to navigate academic success, campus processes, co-curricular engagement, and overall health and well-being.

-DSA Communications Department actively supports and highlights the efforts of the Division of Student Affairs by providing various methods of communication to internal and external entities to foster engagement and amplify student success.
+SA Communications Department actively supports and highlights the efforts of the Student Affairs by providing various methods of communication to internal and external entities to foster engagement and amplify student success.

 CSULB is dedicated to affording all members of the CSULB community the protections for free speech, expression, assembly, religion, and press available under the U.S. and California constitutions and all applicable federal and state laws, in accordance with the University's purpose and function except insofar as limitations on those freedoms are necessary to CSULB's functioning.